Jean A. Stuntz, Ph.D.

 Professional Profile Stuntz began teaching at WTAMU in fall 2001.
 She has created online classes in all of her fields so students around the world can get acquainted with Texas history, U.S. women's history, the Spanish Borderlands, and others.
 She uses the latest technology and modern teaching methods to allow students the widest choice of learning options and increase their ownership of learning.

 Teaching and Related Service Stuntz teaches Texas history, U.S. women's history, Spanish Southwest, historical methods, U.S. history surveys, and world history.
 She is involved in professional history organizations like the Texas State Historical Association, the West Texas Historical Association, and the Southern Association for Women Historians.
-She was President of H-Net: Humanities and Social Sciences Online in 2010 and will be again in 2014.
 She was Faculty Senate President for 2009-2010.
+She was president of H-Net: Humanities and Social Sciences Online, the largest scholarly organization in the world in 2010 and is serving a second term in 2014.

 Research and Creative Activity